About Decisions

 Action history

-- Menu with each Decision created on your Decisions home page
+- Each Decision on the Decisions home page

-The Action history page provides the most recent 50 actions executed for a Decision table.
-This allows you to check whether or not actions are firing successfully.
+The Action history page shows the 50 most recent actions for a Decision.
+Use it to verify actions run.

-For example, Max of Minutes waiting ≥ 1 (6) would mean the Max of Minutes waiting is the condition, the threshold value is greater than or equal to 1
+For example, Max of Minutes waiting ≥ 1 (6) means the condition is Max of Minutes waiting, the threshold is ≥ 1

 , and the value that triggered the action is 6